Getting Around | Bowen Island

 Getting Around

 Psst.
 Wanna know a secret?
 You can leave your car at home and take public transit to Horseshoe Bay.
 When you arrive on Bowen you arrive in the heart of Downtown Snug Cove.
 Most shops and restaurants, Crippen Regional Park, trails and beaches are all within walking distance from the ferry terminal.
-But we also have public transit and active transportation options to help you explore more of the island.
+Note: limited public transit, no taxi or ride-hailing services.
+Please read on for important information and schedules.

 Bowen Island Community Shuttle Bus